sinoridha/ridhar.github.io/content/about.md

 Me, Ridha Ramadhansyah, a muslim and software engineer base on Jakarta, Indonesia.

-You will find my site write on this site.
+You will find my write on this site.

 Find Me:
 sinoridha@gmail.com